kuhchung/kuhchung.github.io/pages/armory/index.md

 Total: Handicraft15, Element9, Attack9

-I'd rather use a standard sharpness/earplugs mix, but that's me.
+I'd rather use a standard sharpness mix, but that's me.
 With a 2 slot weapon and attack god talisman (Attack7 OO), you can get AuL.
+Don't forget to finish off the Element9 and Attack9 by adding the corresponding decos either in your weapon or your talisman.

 ---